vile/on-chain-bonds/README.md

 Deployments on testnets can get a little pricey (ETH-wise), and sometimes faucets don't cut it.
 If that is the case, [LayerZero's TestNet Bridge](https://testnetbridge.com/) allows you to bridge a small amount (usually less than $2) from a handful of L2s to Ethereum L1 Sepolia.
-On average, briding 0.0001 ETH from ARB or OP to ETH L1 Sepolia, gives ~3.5 sepETH.
+On average, bridging 0.0001 ETH from ARB or OP to ETH L1 Sepolia, gives ~3.5 sepETH.

 #### Deployer Wallet, RPCs, API Key(s)